Tomexar/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-    It sets the rem base to 10 making px to rem conversion doable without a calculator.
+    The deafault font size is 16 so 62.5% of 16 is 10 setting the base to 10, this makes px to rem conversion doable without a calculator.

 4. How would you describe preprocessing to someone new to CSS?

     Preproccessing lets you format your css similar to how you format html with nesting.
+The preproccessor will convert all of your nested code to normall css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?